Compensation | Part III: Whereby’s Way to Pay

 And if you’re looking at doing this work yourself… here is a template of our sheet we used to do this important work:

-I am a person and I like to think I am good enough to do it professionally.
-So that’s what I do.
-I’m a hands-on Chief People Officer.
-I find my joy in diverse, kind, and world-changing companies of excellent people, which is why I am at Whereby, where our mission is to give people freedom to live and work where they thrive.
+I’m a hands-on Chief Operating Officer.
+I find my joy in diverse, kind, and world-changing companies of excellent people, which is why I am at Whereby, where our mission is to build a world where anywhere works.
 (How fantastic is that?)